Particular/docs.particular.net/samples/index.md

 ### Async/await

-Samples by default use `await` and declare the surrounding method `async` everywhere, even if we could just return the task returned by the called API.
+Samples by default use `await` and declare the surrounding method `async` everywhere, even if the Task could be returned by the called API.
 Furthermore, `ConfigureAwait(false)` is not used when awaiting an asynchronous method execution.
 This is a conscious choice, although it is not following the best practices around `async`/`await`, to simplify readability of samples.